divyav124/stats100finalproj/README.md

-# Modelling the Outcome of Pickleball Matches Based on Histori Win Percentage & Potential Structural Advantages
+# Modelling the Outcome of Pickleball Matches Based on Historic Win Percentage & Potential Structural Advantages